 Read more: Sigma 50mm f/1.4 DG HSM | A review

 Unlike the Sigma 35mm and 50mm ‘DG HSM’ Art lenses featured in this buying guide, the 85mm prime was designed exclusively for mirrorless cameras, rather than being adapted from DSLR optics.
 At the time of writing, Panasonic was just unveiling its LUMIX S 85mm f/1.8 lens, but the Sigma had already been on sale for three months, and is two-thirds of an f/stop faster.
 Ideal for portraiture, the Sigma delivers superb sharpness and contrast, along with beautiful bokeh.
 The quality of bokeh remains excellent when stopping down a little, thanks to a very well-rounded 11-blade diaphragm.
 Quality glass includes five SLD (Special Low Dispersion) elements, four HRI (High Refractive Index) elements and one aspherical element.
 Build quality is excellent with comprehensive weather-seals and a fluorine coating on the front element.
-A customisable Autofocus hold button is featured, along with a de-click switch for stepless aperture control, ideal for movie capture.
+A customizable Autofocus hold button is featured, along with a de-click switch for stepless aperture control, ideal for movie capture.

 Nicknamed the ‘light bazooka’, Sigma launched a relatively compact and lightweight 100-400mm zoom for Canon and Nikon DSLRs back in 2017.
 Three years down the line, this new ‘DN’ edition is now available for Leica L and Sony E mount mirrorless cameras.
 The optical path is upgraded and includes a top-notch FLD (‘Fluorite’ Low Dispersion) element, in addition to four SLD (Special Low Dispersion) elements.
-Other enhancements include a customisable Focus-lock button and a TS-111 tripod mounting ring, which is available as an optional extra (£139/$130).
+Other enhancements include a customizable Focus-lock button and a TS-111 tripod mounting ring, which is available as an optional extra (£139/$130).
 We’ve found the new DN lens to be sharper than the original design, throughout the entire zoom range.
 Overall, it’s an excellent performer at a very attractive price.

 Read more: Sigma 100-400mm f/5-6.3 DG DN OS | C review